Tracy007v5/Adapter/README.md

-#ReUNet
+#Adapter

-the model file named ReUNet
+the model file named Adapter

 you can train the model in your datsets and then test the performance of model